Siouxland Forecast: April 12, 2020

-SIOUX CITY, Iowa (KCAU)- Good afternoon and Happy Easter Siouxland.
+SIOUX CITY, Iowa (KCAU)- Good evening and Happy Easter Siouxland.
 I hope you all have been able to make the best of it given our situation today.

 We still have a winter storm warning in effect in the area until 4 p.m. this afternoon and a winter weather advisory in effect until 7 p.m. this evening.